weidai07/PetLife/README.md

 ## Description

 This project is my capstone project.
+This program is designed to allow users to add photos of their pets so they can have a live photo album of their pet's life.
+Being a pet owner myself, .......

 ## Links: